rdrdr/hamcrest/README.md

     (to stdout, stderr, or any object that implements io.Writer) or in unit tests (using `testing.T` from Go's standard `testing` package).

-    Note: the asserter package isn't *really* part of Hamcrest:  it's just a handy way of using the Hamcrest results in conjunction with the standard Go testing package.
+    Note: the `asserter` package isn't *really* part of Hamcrest:  it's just a handy way of using the Hamcrest results in conjunction with the standard Go testing package.

 You may also choose to write your own Matchers (see *Custom matchers*, below).

-Example of using hamcrest at runtime:
+Example of using Hamcrest at runtime:
 =====================================

 Create an `Asserter`.
 The simplest way to do this is with the factory